rissicay/weather/README.md

 Things still incomplete in this submission:
 - TEST FRAMEWORK AND TEST... this is really important, it'd just be easier to migrate over to a create-react-app application then rig this up
+- fetch and promises need a polyfil... so please use chrome.
+These two piece are simple to find.
 - Dockerfile for deployment on cluster
 - Environmental variable configuration inside webpack, this is important for other environments then just development/